A unified weighting framework for evaluating nearest neighbour classification: Conclusion

 We believe that these results serve as a useful baseline for future applications and research.
-For applications, we recommend the use of FRNN classification with Samworth rank- and distance weights, Boscovich distance, and any one of $r_1$-, $r_2$- or $r_{\infty}^*$-scaling, while $k$ can be optimised through efficient leave-one-out validation.
-With the classical NN algorithm, we recommend the same hyperparameter choices, except that Yager distance-weights may be substituted and rank-weights omitted.
+For applications, we recommend the use of FRNN classification with Samworth rank- and distance-weights, Boscovich distance, and any one of $r_1$-, $r_2$- or $r_{\infty}^*$-scaling, while $k$ can be optimised through efficient leave-one-out validation.
+With the classical NN algorithm, we recommend the same hyperparameter choices, except that Yager-$\frac{1}{2}$ distance-weights may be substituted and rank-weights omitted.

 We suggest that future research should concentrate on identifying even better-performing kernel functions.
-For this, the contours of the Samworth and Yager kernels may serve as a useful starting point.
+For this, the contours of the Samworth and Yager-$\frac{1}{2}$ kernels may serve as a useful starting point.
 In particular, we hope that in this way the following two questions may be answered:

 \begin{itemize} \item Should an optimal kernel depend on the dimensionality of the data?
 The good performance of the Samworth kernel suggests that the answer is yes.
 However, we note that its profile is actually very similar for typical dimensionalities of $4 \leq m \leq 256$, so that its variation according to dimensionality may be far less important than the basic outline of its profile.
-This is seemingly confirmed by the relatively strong performance of the Yager kernel, which has a similar profile. \item For NN, do we need both distance- and rank- weights?
-The fact that Yager distance-weights alone perform as well as a combination of Samworth distance- and rank-weights suggests that with the right kernel, we can do away with rank-weights. \end{itemize}
+This is seemingly confirmed by the relatively strong performance of the Yager-$\frac{1}{2}$ kernel, which has a similar profile. \item For NN, do we need both distance- and rank-weights?
+The fact that Yager-$\frac{1}{2}$ distance-weights alone perform as well as a combination of Samworth distance- and rank-weights suggests that with the right kernel, we can do away with rank-weights. \end{itemize}

-We hope that any future evaluations of competing proposals will be based on a similar collection of real-life classification problems to the one that we have assembled, which we have made available for this purpose.
+We hope that any future evaluations of competing proposals on tabular data will be based on a similar collection of real-life classification problems to the one that we have assembled, which we have made available for this purpose.
+Finally, it would also be interesting to investigate whether the same weighting kernels perform well for nearest neighbour classification of non-tabular data, like images and texts.